sachinitk/Innovacer-hackerCamp/README.md

-#please see the Anylatics.pdf for the pdf and complete description and refrenences of the paper at the EOF --- describe the pdf of the paper used for meta anylasiss
+#please see the Innovacer Intern ppt.pdf for the pdf and complete description and refrenences of the paper at the EOF --- describe the pdf of the paper used for meta anylasiss

 # Requirements(Python Module): {Python - Version(3.5.4 or higher)}